 Full Cold Smokers

-If you want the full cold smoking solution, this is your unit.
-The Bradley Professional is an electric smoker that can do both hot and cold smoking.
+If you want the full cold-smoking solution, this is your unit.
+The Bradley 4-Rack is an electric smoker that can do both hot and cold smoking.
 It has precision temperature controls and is fully programmable.
 It will run for ten straight hours without needing any help for you.
-And it costs around $800USD.
-So, yeah, that’s kind of a lot.
+And it costs around $600USD for the smoker and another $130USD for the cold smoke generator.
+So, yeah, that’s a lot.
 And that isn’t the only issue, but let’s get to that in a minute.

-The Bradley Smoker Professional P10 has stainless steel construction in a completely enclosed unit.
+The Bradley Smoker Digital has stainless steel construction in a completely enclosed unit.
 This really looks like a professional piece of cooking equipment.
 If you are familiar with Bradley smokers you are familiar with the smoke generator that hung off the side.
-This model has moved all that inside for improved performance and to make it look more professional.
-You can use it outside in the rain and your smoke source will not become wet.
-Not that I recommend using this electric smoker in the rain.
+This allows for a separation between heat and smoke.
+With the additional smoke generator, you can smoke without adding heat.
+It will still need to be a cold day out of the sun to achieve real cold smoking temps but this unit really is best at it.

 The Secret Ingredient

 The big question with this amazingly versatile smoker is the smoke source.
 Most of the units on this list use wood chips or wood pellets to produce smoke.
 Bradley uses their proprietary ‘bisquettes.’
 These are hockey puck shapes wood disks that fall into a combustion chamber and burn.
 This produces a great amount of smoke and, more importantly, consistent smoke.
 And you can buy these bisquettes in all your favorite flavors like oak, hickory, cherry, ad apple.
-But you have to buy them from Bradley, and this smoke will burn through three of them an hour.
+But you have to buy them from Bradley, and this smoke will burn through three of them in an hour.
 You get a better, more consistent smoke, but at a price.

 If you are serious about smoking, particularly cold smoking, this is the model.
 It does it all, and it does it very well.
 You can even generate your smoking programs and upload them.
 There is no WiFi or Bluetooth connectivity, but it still remains advanced technology for a serious slow smoker.

 - 1.6 cubic feet of smoking space on four grill grates